casouri/vundo/README.txt

 Vundo is now available on ELPA!

-Vundo (visual undo) displays the undo history as a tree and lets you move in the tree to go back to previous buffer states.
+Vundo (visual undo) displays Emacs undo history as a tree and lets you move in the tree to go back to previous buffer states.
 To use vundo, type M-x vundo RET in the buffer you want to undo.
 An undo tree buffer should pop up.
 To move around, type: